-The man in front of me with the shaved head, the tracksuit bottoms and the shiny blouson jacket stopped to pick up a packet of sodden cigarettes from the gutter.
-He opened it and tried to get at the contents but they were all stuck together.
-As I passed him, he was tearing open the packet.
-I watched him making repeated attempts to light one of the cigarettes as I waited to cross the road.
+The man walking in front of me with the shaved head, tracksuit pants and the shiny blouson jacket stops to pick up a packet of sodden cigarettes from the gutter.
+He opens it but he can’t get at the contents because they’re all stuck together.
+He tears at the packet, peels away a wet cigarette from the cluster, puts it in his mouth and makes repeated attempts to light it.

-Just around the corner I tripped over a wellington boot belonging to a man who was practising the drums with the window open and Mrs Sykes said she was glad it was a nice day and that junk mail is a bit of a pain but she supposes it keeps me in work.
+A man with a splint on his wrist, wearing glasses and smoking a pipe says “It’s a nice spot round here”.
+Just around the corner, I see a massive red toadstool and I run over a squirrel.
+Ten minutes later another man who is wearing glasses and smoking a pipe (but without a splint on his wrist) says “How do?” and asks me for directions to Bradley Farm.
+A bit later I trip over the wellington boot belonging to the man who is practising the drums with the window open and Mrs Sykes says she’s glad it’s a nice day and that junk mail is a bit of a pain but she supposes it keeps me in work.

-I saw my first domestic Christmas tree of the year at 17a Moor Lane.
-It had plain white lights.
+I see my first domestic Christmas tree of the year.
+It has plain white lights.